 - Email: erik.carlson@alston.com

-With nearly 15 years of trial experience, Erik Carlson has represented clients before U.S. district courts, the U.S. Patent and Trademark Office, the International Trade Commission, and the U.S. Court of Appeals for the Federal Circuit.
-Erik focuses his practice on patent jury trials involving complex technologies such as spinal surgery systems and other medical devices, natural language processing and machine learning, telecommunications, cryptography, and cloud computing.
+With nearly 15 years of patent litigation experience, Erik Carlson has represented clients before U.S. district courts, the U.S. Patent and Trademark Office, the International Trade Commission, and the U.S. Court of Appeals for the Federal Circuit.
+Erik focuses his practice on patent jury trials involving complex technologies such as spinal surgery systems and other medical devices, natural language processing and artificial intelligence, telecommunications, cryptography, and cloud computing.

 Before attending law school, Erik was an aerospace engineer for a major U.S. defense contractor, where he obtained first-hand experience developing complex technology, including infrared targeting pods for fighter jets and image stabilization systems for reconnaissance satellites.